What is “Horizontal Analysis”?

 In other words, one can take year-on-year or quarter-on-quarter growth rates of all the items of the income statement or the balance sheet – based on the historical data.
 Thereafter, one can make assumptions about the future growth rates.
 For example, in the income statement, we can, based on historical data and trends, make assumptions about sales growth and then forecast the sales growth rates through the forecast periods.

-Given below is an example of a comparative income statement (i.e. year 1 – base, year 2, and year 3).
+Given below is a horizontal analysis in excel of a comparative income statement (i.e. year 1 – base, year 2, and year 3).
 Using the aforesaid formulas, we have computed the absolute change (in US$) and percentage change (%) of all line items in the income statement between year 1 (base year and year 3.
 This can be viewed from the last two columns and the formulas can be viewed in the Excel spreadsheet.
 This is the first type of horizontal analysis.
+This Excel sheet is available in our free downloads.

 We can now see how much any item, such as net income, increased or decreased from year 1 (base year) to year 3 in absolute and percentage terms.
 In other words, we can calculate how much net income increased or decreased from year 1 to year 3 (or for that matter any year).
 Here net income has decreased by $2,750 or 12% in year 3 when compared to year 1.